Why Do People Use Drugs? The Relationship Between Emotions and Addiction, pt. 5: Fear

 Avoidance gives fear more power.
 Fear is only healthy when armed with the courage to face it.
 Thus, in order to heal, progress, and grow, we must make our fears our agenda.
 Not addressing our fears shrinks our world.
 When fear motivates avoidant actions we build isolating walls around ourselves and our hearts to protect us from future pain.
 Brick by protective brick we sever our lifelines and the very actions intended to protect us eventually become our ruin.
 There is no love in fear.
 Identifying and targeting specific fears is often a vital component to overcoming traumatic histories and all the potential problems that stem from them like PTSD, generalized anxiety, phobias, panic disorders, and substance use problems.

-Need help managing emotions and addiction?
+Need help managing fear and addiction?
 Give us a call, we can help!